oneadisa/smartchat/README.md

-# Smartsapp Web App
+# Smart-Chat Web App

-Web App for Smartsapp messenger.
+Web App for Smart-Chat messenger.

 ## Tools used